Vector layers (geopandas)#

 - Prime Meridian: Greenwich

-We are going to elaborate on CRS and modifying them later on (see CRS and reprojection).
+We are going to elaborate on CRSs and modifying them later on (see CRS and reprojection).

 Bounds (geopandas)#